Mentaleak/BetterStepsRecorder/README.md

 ![image](https://raw.githubusercontent.com/Mentaleak/BetterStepsRecorder/main/Docs/2024-08-02_09-47-41.png)

 ### Saving and Exporting:
 rom the File menu, use "Save As" to create a copy of your project, preserving the original.
 Use "Export" to generate an RTF document, editable in WordPad or Word, for versatile formatting or PDF creation.
+*New* HTML Export is also available.
 ![image](https://raw.githubusercontent.com/Mentaleak/BetterStepsRecorder/main/Docs/2024-08-02_09-50-21.png)

 #### The Exported File will look similar to this